 The Perry Preschool Program treated five waves of children in Ypsilanti, Michigan from 1962 to 1967.
 Children were randomly assigned to treated and control groups.
-Most treated children entered the program at age three and remained in it for two years; the first wave entered at age four and received one year of treatment.
+Most treated children entered the program at age 3 and remained in it for 2 years; the first wave entered at age 4 and received 1 year of treatment.
 The program implemented the ideas of Jean Piaget and focused on language, socialization, numbers, space, and time in classes of five to six.
-Treated children attended the program five mornings per week from October through May and received one 90 minute home visit per week (Schweinhart, et al. 2005).
+Treated children attended the program 5 mornings per week from October through May and received one 90minute home visit per week (Schweinhart et al. 2005).

 The Perry data set contains 123 individuals, 58 in the treatment group and 65 in the control group.
-Researchers gathered data from four primary sources: interviews with subjects and parents, program administered tests, school records, and criminal records.
-IQ tests were administered on an annual basis from program entry until age 10, and once more at age 14.
+Researchers gathered data from four primary sources: interviews with subjects and parents, program-administered tests, school records, and criminal records.
+IQ tests were administered on an annual basis from program entry until age 10, and then once more at age 14.
 Information on special education, grade retention, and graduation status was collected from school records.
 Arrest records were obtained from the relevant authorities, supplemented with interview data on criminal behavior.
-Economic outcome data come primarily from interviews conducted at ages 19, 27, and 40.
-Follow-up attrition rates for most variables are generally low, ranging between zero to ten percent.
+Economic outcome data come primarily from interviews conducted at age 19, 27, and 40.
+Follow-up attrition rates for most variables were generally low, ranging between 0 to 10%.